 At that receiving location is another codec device that decodes the receiving digital stream into a form that can be seen and heard on monitors or televisions.
 At the same time, video and audio from cameras and microphones at the received location is sent back to the original location.

-Common technologies used at The University of Iowa by different campus users are IP-based systems (Polycom, LifeSize, Tandberg, etc.), collaboration tools (Blackboard Collaborate -- campus standard solution, Adobe Connect, Microsoft Lync, etc.), and free software (Skype, FaceTime, OoVoo, etc.).
-To see which software or approach is best for your needs, see "How do I know what system to use?
-Get help setting up a video conference?
-Or reserve equipment on campus?" or contact the ITS HelpDesk or your local IT support person directly.
+Common technologies used at The University of Iowa by different campus users are IP-based systems (Polycom, LifeSize, Tandberg, etc.), collaboration tools (Blackboard Collaborate -- campus standard solution, Adobe Connect, Microsoft Skype for Business, etc.), and free software (Skype, FaceTime, OoVoo, etc.).
+To see which software or approach is best for your needs, contact the ITS HelpDesk or your local IT support person directly.

 Video conferencing saves travel time and money.
 Participants can see and hear all other participants and communicate both verbally and visually, creating a face-to-face experience.
 PowerPoint and other on screen graphic, as well as other cameras are also available presentation options.
 People downtime is reduced and productivity gains are achieved by removing the logistics of flight preparations, airport delays, hotel stays, and all the other inconveniences of business travel.
 In distance education, video conferencing provides quality access to students who could not travel to or could afford to relocate to a traditional campus.
 Video conferences can also be recorded and made available in a variety of ways, e.g., DVDs, streaming video.
 Besides distance education, other applications include meetings, dissertation and thesis defenses, telemedical procedures, and online conferences.